flotiq/flotiq-nextjs-blog-1/README.md

         ```
     If you want to read more about our flotiq-nextjs-setup CLI, refer to our [Flotiq NextJS docs](https://flotiq.com/docs/Universe/nextjs/nextjs-setup/).

-    If instead you prefer to install only Flotiq SDK, manually, do the following steps.
+    If instead you prefer to install only Flotiq SDK, manually, do the following steps:

     ```bash
     npx flotiq-codegen-ts generate --compiled-js